 Tindall Ouverson, B.S., Master’s of Science, Land Resources and Environmental Sciences, Montana State University.
 Adviser: Drs.
 Fabian Menalled and Tim Seipel.
 Dec 2018 – Aug 2021.
 Her research focused on the response of soil microbial communities to cropping systems and climate change in semiarid agriculture.
 I mentored Tindall as a graduate committee member in microbial ecology, DNA sequencing, and bioinformatic analysis.

 Ouverson, Laura Tindall, “Response Of Soil Bacterial Communities To Cropping Systems, Temporal Changes, And Environmental Conditions In The Northern Great Plains.”
 2021.
 Montana State University.
 Pp 126.

 First prize in the graduate students poster competition at the 2021 Montana State University LRES research colloquium

 Alessia Pellegrini, Research Assistant, Westlake High School, Spring 2021

-Emily was a Animal and Veterinary Sciences major with a concentration in pre-veterinary medicine and a minor in microbiology from central Vermont.
+Emily Pierce, Undergraduate researcher, Animal and Veterinary Sciences, Jan 2020 – May 2021.
 She joined the lab in spring 2020 to study work on culturing rumen cells and the immune factor production after coculturing with microbes.
 After she finished her undergraduate degree, she headed to Kansas State College of Veterinary Medicine.
+2021 CUGR Fellowship

 Omar Tavio, Research Assistant, Husson University, 2021

+Evan Warburton, Undergraduate, Microbiology, Fall 2020.
 Evan Warburton joined the lab for fall 2020 to work on gut microbiology and learn some basic techniques, but discovered a passion for mycology and decided to pursue that interest in a lab more focused on that work.